 The Commons Registration Act 1965 dealt with only one element of the Royal Commission’s package: the registration of commons and greens.
 Ministers promised second-stage legislation to address management and access.
 However, despite continued pressure from the society, this was not forthcoming for nearly 50 years.

 The 1965 act allowed only three years for the registration of common land and its rights and owners (2 January 1967 – 2 January 1970), and the available time was curtailed by a foot-and-mouth epidemic.
 In early 1966 a conference, organised and led by the society, agreed to form a Central Committee on Commons Registration (CCCR) to deal with registration problems and to set up a documentary research service.
 Various outdoor organisations were involved.
 Dr Brenda Swann, a left-wing activist, was appointed as research secretary under the aegis of the society and funded by subscriptions from the CCCR’s members.

-The society’s secretary, barrister Ian Campbell, produced a how-to-do-it guide to the process, and later published the first of the society’s many booklets on commons, Commons registration: a guide.
+The society’s secretary, barrister Ian Campbell, produced a how-to-do-it guide to the process, and later published the first of the society’s many booklets on commons.